 Bird Watching in Long Beach

 You may be surprised to learn that Long Beach, known for its waterfront and urban energy, is also a rich destination when it comes to bird watching.
-Its historic gardens, freshwater wetlands, coastal lagoons and quiet marine preserves create a diverse habitat attracting resident and migratory birds year-round.
-In honor of National Bird Day (Jan.
-5), here are some of the city’s best locations to slow down, look up and enjoy these winged wonders in their natural settings.
+Its historic gardens, wetlands, coastal lagoons and quiet marine preserves create a diverse habitat attracting resident and migratory birds year-round.
+If you're a bird lover, here are some of the city’s best locations to slow down, look up, and enjoy these winged wonders in their natural settings.

 RANCHO LOS CERRITOS